The Clapping Song: In media

-"The Clapping Song" has been featured in the soundtracks of the movies Scratch, Because of Winn-Dixie, Private Life, Stuber, Poms, All Together Now, and Ghostbusters: Afterlife.
+"The Clapping Song" has been featured in the soundtracks of the movies Scratch, Because of Winn-Dixie, Private Life, Stuber, Poms, All Together Now, Ghostbusters: Afterlife, Maestro as well as the trailer for Die My Love.

 In Flatliners, the song is sung by children on the playground.

 On television, it was featured in Round Six of the 2009 season of Dancing With the Stars.